WELSH SPRINGER SPANIEL PUPPIES & BREED INFORMATION

 We appreciate your interest in Briallu Welsh Springer Spaniels.
 We hope you are enjoying your cyber visit with our dogs, and looking at our puppy photos at the top and bottom of this page.
 There are not many creatures cuter than a Welsh Springer Spaniel puppy!

-After a long break from breeding a litter of Welsh Springer puppies, we are hoping to have a litter in early 2016!
+After a long break from breeding a litter of Welsh Springer puppies, we are hoping to have a litter in fall 2016!

 On March 2, 2011 Justine (CH.
 Briallu Just That Simple) gave birth to six captivating Welsh Springer Spaniel puppies sired by Kian (CH.
 Rysan Road to Deythur)!!!
 We are very excited about the future for these beautiful, sweet puppies in our "Heart and Faith" litter from these two wonderful Welsh.
 Both Jussie and Kian are AKC champions, OFA hip certified, eye and thyroid tested normal.
 Two of the puppies from this litter, Willa (Briallu Wild At Heart) and Crosby (Briallu Heart of Gold), are staying on here at Briallu.
 The other four puppies are now living the good life with their new families.